mjskay/ggblend/README.md

 <img src="man/figures/README-scatter_noblend-1.png" width="672" />

 A *commutative* blend mode, like `"multiply"` or `"darken"`, is one potential solution that does not depend on drawing order.
-We can wrap `geom_point()` in a call to `blend()` to achieve this, there are currently three approaches:
+We can apply a `blend()` operation to geom_point()\` to achieve this.
+There three ways to do this:

 -   `blend(geom_point(...), "darken")` (normal function application)
 -   `geom_point(...) |> blend("darken")` (piping)
 -   `geom_point(...) * blend("darken")` (algebraic operations)

+Function application and piping are equivalent. **In this case**, all three approaches are equivalent.
+As we will see later, the multiplication approach is useful when we want a shorthand for applying the same operation to multiple layers in a list without combining those layers first (in other words, multiplication of operations over layers is *distributive* in an algebraic sense).

 ``` r
 df |>